 6. Experimentation Is Key

-Experiment with different temperatures to find one that provides the desired balance of aromas and flavors.
+Experiment with different temperatures within the recommended range to find one that provides the desired balance of aromas and flavors for your specific roast and grind size.

 In Summary

 Drip coffee brewing has been around since the early 1900s.
-Drip coffee is easy to make and yields a smooth-tasting brew. (targeting 18–22% extraction yield, the range recommended by the SCA) However, selecting the optimal coffee brewing temperature is crucial for creating a perfect cup.
+Drip coffee is easy to make and yields a smooth-tasting brew targeting 18–22% extraction yield, the range recommended by the Specialty Coffee Association.
+However, selecting the optimal coffee brewing temperature is crucial for creating a perfect cup.

 Several factors determine the ideal temperature: the type of beans, roast level, and the altitude at which they were harvested all influence your choice for heat setting to achieve the best flavor profile.
-According to the Specialty Coffee Association (SCA), the recommended brewing temperature is between 195°F and 205°F.
+According to the Specialty Coffee Association, the recommended brewing temperature is between 195°F and 205°F.

 To ensure optimal results every time, invest in a brewer with precise temperature control, or pair your manual dripper with a variable temperature kettle.
-(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F))
+Brewing water should be between 90°C and 96°C per the SCA Golden Cup standard.

 Finally, don’t hesitate to experiment with different temperatures until you find one that brings out the best flavors for a quality cup of drip coffee.